 By not any means we recommend Black henna.
 In fact, PPD based dyes are banned in the USA and are restricted to use on both hair or skin.
 What we’ll recommend you to use is Natural henna, aka brown henna.

 Brown henna has tons of benefits and can really bring a change in your hair care regime.
-It not only colors your hair naturally, but also makes your hair shiny, prevents breakage, and offers anti-fungal properties that can treat dandruff.
+It not only colors your hair naturally, but also makes your hair shiny, prevents breakage, and offers anti-fungal properties that can help with the itchy scalp.

 For optimal results, choose hair dyes that are made from all-natural and pure henna leaves.